maurorodas/CompChem_Scripts/reDocking/README.md

-# Bash script for Redocking calculation
+# reDock: script for Redocking calculation
 **reDock** is a bash script to perform a redocking calculation using several proteins and ligands, read the results and graph them.

-For now, the script fetch the proteins and align them.
+For now, the script performs the docking calculations and to obtain the RMSD for each ligand and his poses.

 ## Prerequisites